MickDuprez/EclRX/ECL/README.md

 ## Requirements
 Visual Studio 2017 (C++)
 ObjectBRX or ObjectARX SDK to build plugin for AutoCAD or BricsCAD respectively.
-(Note: current source only setup for BricsCAD at the moment) ECL (Embedded Common Lisp) binaries built from source.
+(BricsCAD V20 current version) (Note: current source only setup for BricsCAD at the moment) ECL (Embedded Common Lisp) binaries built from source.
 Emacs with Slime for testing and basic IDE (or other editor that can hook up with a swank server)